alxhslm/wealthypy/README.md

 - **Customizable Inputs:**
   - Starting portfolio amount
   - Annual inflation rate
-  - Fixed annual returns for equity and bonds
-  - Equity volatility (in terms of a standard deviation)
-  - Variable monthly contributions and equity/bond split over different years
+  - Variable monthly contributions and allocation
-- **Monte Carlo-style simulations** to reflect stock market volatility.
+- **Monte Carlo simulations** assuming each asset has a fixed average return and constant volality.
+- **Backtesting** using historic returns from Yahoo! finance
 - **Interactive visualization** of portfolio growth over time using Plotly.

 ## Installation